What are the KPIs of Software Testing and QA Metrics?

-- 2 When are the KPIs not useful?
+- 2 When are the Software Testing KPIs beneficial?

-When are the KPIs especially useful?
+- 3 When is the Software Testing KPIs not useful?

-What are the KPIs?
+What are the KPIs in Software Testing?

 There is no hard and fast rule to measure all these KPIs and you can also come up with KPIs that are not mentioned in the list.
 The most common KPIs that are measured in the software testing industry: